serokell/blog-posts/Introduction to Free Monads/article.md

 ### State as a free monad

 Let us start off with the `State` monad.
-We'll pretend we "forgot" that it's a monad, and try to implement it from scratch in terms of a free monad.
+We'll pretend we "forgot" that it's a monad and will try to implement it from scratch in terms of a free monad.

-First, we define a typical `State` newtype, and let GHC auto-derive the functor instance:
+First, we define a typical `State` newtype and let GHC auto-derive the functor instance:

 ```haskell
 newtype StateF s a = StateF { runStateF :: s -> (a, s) }
   deriving stock Functor
 ```

-(note that we're calling it `StateF` for "state functor")
+(Note that we're calling it `StateF` for "state functor".)

 We can also define the typical functions for working with state: